 Are you also pondering over which option to go with for your business website?
 Go through this article and make the most of it.

-What is static HTML website?
+What is a Static HTML Website?

 A static HTML site is made up of a library of HTML files; for each page on the site, there will be one HTML file.